yogasetiawan11/Terraform-doc/test.md

 and the first step will be to go to AWS to prepare the set up. so the apps can be deploy there, this means you create Private Network space, you create server in EC2, you install docker each one of those, you set up security on the servers like firewall, plus any other tools that you might need for your app.

+if you have knowlege on just Terraform only, it's enough you just need to learn Terraform languange that is HCL (hashicorp language)

 so there are 2 to creating the whole set up.
 1. Provisioning infrastructure,
 2. Deploying applicaition.